 ATTENTION COLLEGE AND GRADUATE STUDENTS:

-The ADL New York Region’s Internship Program provides professional development training for college and graduate school students seeking real-life experience in the non-profit sector.
+The ADL New York / New Jersey Region’s Internship Program provides professional development training for college and graduate school students seeking real-life experience in the non-profit sector.
 It is an unpaid internship with the opportunity to receive college credit and/or community service credit.

 ROLES & RESPONSIBILITIES

-Assist in day-to-day operations for the New York Region, including, but not limited to:
+Assist in day-to-day operations including, but not limited to:

-- Assist with organization and upkeep of event and donor files.
+- Assisting with the organization and updating of event files and donor lists (offline and in Microsoft Word and Excel)

 - Shadow the respective manager and designated colleague(s) to gain a real-world work experience and a greater understanding of ADL’s work related to combating anti-Semitism, building interfaith partnerships and various initiatives with members of the law enforcement community.